Surfer12/consciousness_ai_paper/docs/rebuttals/Formal_Rebuttal_Combined.md

 **Respectfully submitted,**

-Ryan Oates — Principal Investigator, UCSB
+Ryan Oates — Principal Investigator,
 (and co-authors of the Neuro-Symbolic AI Framework)

 ---